Andrew Komo

 Shill-Proof Auctions (with Scott Duke Kominers and Tim Roughgarden)

-Extended Abstract to appear in EC '25
+Extended Abstract in EC '25

 Works in Progress